 Learn most useful knots, for example from the.
 Instead of a knot, you can also use hardware: carabineers, toggles, clips, etc.

 If you're camping outside, it's usually a good idea to protect yourself from rain💧 and insects🐛 and other creatures you don't want to share your hammock with🕷️.
 Bug netting and a basic tarp will allow you to rest and sleep peacefully.
 Some insulation may also be necessary if you're not in a particularly warm area.

 What else?
 Just close your eyes, listen to the crickets chirping, and fall into the arms of Morpheus.
 We hope that with this advice, sleeping in a hammock will be a pleasure.

 There are many different articles and blog posts on the Internet, but we'll sum up here three essential features:

-- Don't choose a hammock with a spreader bar, if you don't want to worry about flipping, spinning and falling out from your hammock.
+- Don't choose a hammock with a spreader bar if you don't want to worry about flipping, spinning, and falling out of your hammock.
 Just don't.

 - The material of a hammock is a crucial factor.
-Rope hammocks between 🌴two palm trees🌴, with a spreader bar between them - that is a symbol of a carefree, relaxing holidays☀️ (a totally fake symbol, we must add).
+Rope hammocks between 🌴two palm trees🌴, with a spreader bar between them - that is a symbol of a carefree, relaxing holiday ☀️ (a totally fake symbol, we must add).
 A quarter of an hour in such a hammock is usually fine, but a whole night?
 Forget it!
 Time and gravity will work against you, and you'll probably experience the phenomenon of the .
 There are plenty of better options.
-As a rule of thumb, the material of hammock should be smooth, comfortable and it shouldn't leave any marks or dig into your skin.
+As a rule of thumb, the material of the hammock should be smooth and comfortable, and it shouldn't leave any marks or dig into your skin.

 - The general rule to find proper hammock length is the longer, the better.

-Writing this short article, we used a few helpful websites, check them out!
+In writing this short article, we used a few helpful websites.
+Check them out!